ArasLabs/quality-systems/README.md

 Release | Notes
 --------|--------
+[v4.0](https://github.com/ArasLabs/quality-systems/releases/tag/v4.0) | 08.10.2011 imported and smoke tested in 9.3 08.05.2009 v4 updated for Innovator 9.1.0 NOTE this should be considered a good starting point, not a complete solution.
 [v3.0](https://github.com/ArasLabs/quality-systems/releases/tag/v3.0) | 02.29.2008 updated the package for Innovator 8.2.
 Resolved may external references that were broken.
 NOTE this should be considered a good starting point, not a complete solution.
 [v2.1](https://github.com/ArasLabs/quality-systems/releases/tag/v2.1) | 02.01.2007 V2.1 release.
 Bug fixes and removal of all unused Items, workflows, methods etc.